swaptacular/swpt_accounts/protocol.rst

-.. [#staled-records] If the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the `RT record`_ for the committed transfer MAY be deleted, nevertheless.
+.. [#staled-records] If the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the `RT record`_ for the committed transfer SHOULD be deleted, nevertheless.

 .. [#dismissed-records] Note that `FinalizedTransfer`_ messages are